 Food Plots for Timber Country Turkeys

-The southern Indiana turkey woods…limestone bluffs, rolling hills, somewhat mature timber, and bountiful morels makes for an enjoyable hunt.
+The southern Indiana turkey woods…limestone bluffs, rolling hills, somewhat mature timber, and bountiful morels make for an enjoyable hunt.
 Turkeys are thick as the ticks in these woods, and I luckily call it my home.
 It is sad Indiana gets the wrap of one giant corn and soybean field, because the southern quarter is a different story.
 Our property is smack in the middle of timber country, surrounded by state forest and the Hoosier national.
-One thing lacking in these wood is a sure fire go to spot for turkeys.
-Fortunately we figured out that strategic food plots for turkeys made room for toms, and resulted in a go to spot for the spring turkey hunt.
+One thing lacking in this wood is a sure-fire go-to spot for turkeys.
+Fortunately, we figured out that strategic food plots for turkeys made room for toms, and resulted in a go-to spot for the spring turkey hunt.

 Without a lot of openings in the thick oak/hickory woods, timber turkeys are left with few options for strutting zones.
 Logging roads and open oak flats seem to be next in line, and that might work as a good bet on opening morning there’s just one little problem…there everywhere!
-Logging roads cover every ridge, slope, and valley of the timber and oak flats are just as common.
-The one benefit of this is prime roosting and prime feeding areas.
+Logging roads cover every ridge, slope, and valley of the timber, and oak flats are just as common.
+One benefit of this is prime roosting and prime feeding areas.
 This opens the door to us.
 The hunters that try to figure out anything and everything they can do to increase their success.
-Strategic placement of food plots next to these areas works as a sure fire go to spot!
+Strategic placement of food plots next to these areas works as a sure-fire go-to spot!